SUMMER PLAYWRITING WORKSHOP

-Structure: Eight ‘in-person” sessions over Zoom, three hours each
+Structure: Eight ‘in-person” sessions over Zoom in a small group, three hours each

 Cost: